 Mayor Lovely A. Warren

-Lovely was born and raised in the city of Rochester, graduated from Wilson Magnet High School, earned a Bachelor of Arts degree from John Jay College of Criminal Justice, and a Juris Doctorate from Albany Law School of Union University.
+Warren was born and raised in the Rochester and is a graduate of Wilson Magnet High School.
+She earned a Bachelor Degree from John Jay College of Criminal Justice, and a Juris Doctorate from Albany Law School of Union University.
 She, and her husband Timothy Granison, are parents to a daughter, Taylor.

 Mayoral Initiatives and Special Projects